DNR Shooting Range Program (Wildlife Restoration)

 What is the Indiana Shooting Range grant program?

 The Department of Natural Resources Shooting Range grant program is an assistance program for the development of rifle, handgun, shotgun, and archery facilities.
-The main objective of this program is to provide the citizens of Indiana with additional and safer places to fire their guns, and train hunter education students.

 Where are funds from?